Code-Pickle/c-algos/README.md

-# c-algos
+# C Algorithms
-A collection of sorting algorithms written in C.
+A collection of algorithms written in C.